department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Sign-as-a Rep-Round3-Oct2021/Content specific research/Research findings.md

 ## Next Steps

-* Work with Caregiver program team to determine if we can provide a link/form number and/or explanation of what each document type gives the righs to do
+* Work with Caregiver program team to determine if we can provide a link/form number and/or explanation of what each document type gives the rights to do

 * Work with copywriter
      * To clarify that we need a legal document that gives medical decision-making authority